syl20bnr/spacemacs-elpa-mirror/melpa/evil-expat-readme.txt

-:remove       remove current file and its buffer; like vim-eunuch's :Remove :rename       rename or move current file and its buffer; lime vim-eunuch's :Rename :reverse      reverse visually selected lines :colorscheme  change emacs color theme; like vim's ex command of the same name :diff-orig    get a diff of unsaved changes; like vim's common `:DiffOrig` from the official example vimrc :gblame       git-blame current file, requires `magit`; like vim-fugitive's :Gblame :gremove      git remove current file, requires `magit`; like vim-fugitive's :Gremove :tyank        copy range into tmux paste buffer, requires running under `tmux`; like vim-tbone's :Tyank
+:remove       remove current file and its buffer; like vim-eunuch's :Remove :rename       rename or move current file and its buffer; lime vim-eunuch's :Rename :reverse      reverse visually selected lines :colorscheme  change Emacs color theme; like vim's ex command of the same name :diff-orig    get a diff of unsaved changes; like vim's common `:DiffOrig` from the official example vimrc :gdiff        git-diff current file, requires `magit` and `vdiff-magit`; like vim-fugitive's :Gblame :gblame       git-blame current file, requires `magit`; like vim-fugitive's :Gblame :gremove      git remove current file, requires `magit`; like vim-fugitive's :Gremove :tyank        copy range into tmux paste buffer, requires running under `tmux`; like vim-tbone's :Tyank